carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

 └── .imgpkg/
     └── images.yml
 └── packages/
+    └── simple-app.corp.com
+        └── package.yml
-    └── simple-app.corp.com.1.0.0.yml
+        └── 1.0.0.yml
-    └── simple-app.corp.com.1.2.0.yml
+        └── 1.2.0.yml
 ```

 - `.imgpkg/` directory (required) is a standard directory for any imgpkg bundle
-  - `images.yml` file (required) contains package bundle refs used by Package CRs (typically generated with `kbld`)
+  - `images.yml` file (required) contains package bundle refs used by PackageVersion CRs (typically generated with `kbld`)
 - `packages/` directory (required) should contain zero or more YAML files describing available packages
-  - Each file may contain one or more Package CR (using standard YAML document separator)
+  - Each file may contain one or more Package or PackageVersion CRs (using standard YAML document separator)
   - Files may be grouped in directories or kept flat
   - File names do not have any special meaning
   - Recommendations:
+    - Separate packages in to directories with the package name
-    - Keep each Package CR in its own file
+    - Keep each Package CR in a `package.yml` file in the package's
-    - Name each file same as contained Package CR's name (e.g. `simple-app.corp.com.1.0.0.yml`)
+      directory.
+    - Keep each package version in a file with the version name in the package's
+      directory
+    - Always have a Package CR if you have PackageVersion CRs

 See [Creating a Package Repository](package-authoring.md#creating-a-package-repository) for example creation steps.